DiscordGuide/discordguide.github.io/content/bots.md

 This bot user will be the actual “Bot” (No you can’t choose the discrim.
 The name is whatever your App name was.)

 Once that is done your bots account has been made.
-From here you just need to take your “Client ID” and put in in this link where it says CLIENT ID https://discordapp.com/oauth2/authorize?&client_id=CLIENT ID&scope=bot This will allow you to add it to a server.
+Go to [Discord Permissions Calculator](https://discordapi.com/permissions.html), insert your client ID in the box at the bottom of the page, and choose what default permissions you want users to give your bot. **Only add minimum permissions!
+Also, avoid adding Administrator permission!** Then you'll get a nice, neat link.

 Your bot isn’t done yet, but to finish it you have to go get help!